HackYourFuture/Assignments/2-Browsers/Week1/README.md

 - Cells in a still life pattern remain living indefinitely and should therefore stabilize at the highest opacity.

 - The oscillating parts of an oscillator pattern continually switch between life and death and, when briefly living, should have the lowest opacity.
+The stable parts should be at the highest opacity.

 _Have fun!_